mohamuhsin/JSX-essentials/README.md

 # JSX-Essentials

-In this we discussed the following
+In this we discussed the following:
 - JSX
 - Advanced JSX
 - Code